bozanomer/BetterPlaceforNewItalianRestaurantsinBerlin/README.md

-This is a page for Coursera Capstone Final Project.
-I want to analyize center of toronto with all aspect for whom wants to move on  center of Toronto.
+&emsp;  I want to analyize Berlin neighboordhood with all aspect for whom wants to open an Italian Restuarant in Berlin. on  center of Toronto.

-It can be seen which neighborhoods of Toronto center have which kind of services and opportunities available  around those neighborhoods for a better life.

-I divided Toronto center to 5 parts and try to show which region has which kind of venues.
+It can be seen which boroughs of Berlin have more Italian restuarant and where Italian immigratans live more.
+I divided Berlin to 4 parts and try to show which region has more suitable for new Italian Restuarant.I also add an report for this project into respository.